 Under the new rental laws, rental providers (landlords) must ensure that their rental property meets certain minimum standards.

-The minimum standards will cover basic but important requirements relating to amenity, safety and privacy, and rental providers will owe a duty to ensure their property meets these standards.
+The minimum standards cover basic but important requirements relating to amenity, safety and privacy, and rental providers have a duty to ensure their property meets these standards.

-Once the minimum standards are set they will be phased in, and will only apply when a new rental agreement begins.
+The minimum standards will be phased in and will only apply when a new residential rental agreement is entered into on or after 29 March 2021.

 What if the rental property doesn’t meet the minimum standards?